about / team

 Matt Alcide, Affiliate ASLA

 Matt Alcide founded Division 32 in 2021.
 Matt comes from a business development background working for various organizations, including the Landscape Architecture Foundation, design firms, and site furnishings.
-He is the editor of Land8: Landscape Architects Network, a popular online resource for landscape architects, and an avid supporter of the landscape architecture profession.
+He is the editor of Land8, a popular online resource for landscape architects, an advisor to LABash, and an avid supporter of the landscape architecture profession.

 New England